harshLFC/LinkNChain/README.md

 This is a dummy retail bike selling shop project.

-Link N Chain is a bike selling shop in DUblin which needed a website.
+Link N Chain is a bike selling shop in DUBLIN which needed a website.

 That is where I came in.